-Rescuers search for survivors after deadly quake hits Japan
+Rescuers search for survivors after deadly earthquake and mudslides hits Japan

 Prime Minister Shinzo Abe said that up to 25,000 troops and other personnel would be dispatched to Hokkaido to help with rescue operations.

-In the prefectural capital of Sapporo, a city of 1.9 million, the quake ruptured roads and damaged houses.
-A mudslide left several cars half buried.
+In the prefectural capital of Sapporo, a city of 1.9 million, the quake ruptured roads and damaged houses - a mudslide also left several cars half buried.

-Economy, Trade and Industry Minister Hiroshige Seko told reporters that the extensive power outage was caused by an emergency shutdown of the main thermal power plant at Tomato Atsuma that supplies half of Hokkaido’s electricity.
+Economy, Trade and Industry Minister Hiroshige Seko told reporters the extensive power outage was caused by an emergency shutdown of the main thermal power plant which supplies half of Hokkaido’s electricity.

-The hope had been to get power back up within hours and some electricity was gradually being restored.
-However, damage to generators at the Tomato Atsuma plant meant that the restoration of power could take more than a week, Mr Seko said.
+The hope had been to get the power back up within hours and some areas restored but damage to generators at the Tomato Atsuma plant meant the restoration of power could take more than a week, Mr Seko said.

-He said utilities were starting up several other thermal and hydroelectric plants but even with those stopgap supplies thousands would still be without power for some time.

 In the meantime, authorities sent power-generator vehicles to hospitals and other locations.

 Reacting quickly to the disaster, troops deployed water tanker trucks in Sapporo, where residents were collecting bottles to tide them over until electricity and tap water supplies come back online.

 The city hall announced it had set up charging stations to help residents charge their mobile phones.